Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2640, b.
 19 May 1837, d.
 April 1845

-Relationship=4th great-grandson of Thomas Greathead.
+4th great-grandson of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Albert Harding was born on 19 May 1837 in Peckham, Surrey, England.1 He was the son of John Ward Harding and Elisa Greathead.
-He was baptised on 14 June 1837 in Camberwell, London, England.1 He died in April 1845 in Laugharne, Carmarthenshire, Wales, aged 7.1
+He was baptised on 14 June 1837 in Camberwell, London, England.1 Albert died in April 1845 in Laugharne, Carmarthenshire, Wales, aged 7.1

 Sources of Information